-Another positive point in this eToro review is that the broker is highly transparent about its fees.
-It is important to note that there is a fee for withdrawals of $25, with minimum withdrawals of $50.
+Another positive point in this review is that the broker is highly transparent about its fees.
+It is important to note that there is a fee for withdrawals of $5, with minimum withdrawals of $50.

 To pull ahead of the competition, eToro does not charge any fees for Long (BUY), stock, ETF, and non-leveraged cryptocurrency positions, as these are not completed as CFDs.
 However, there are fees for short (SELL) orders, as well as overnight and weekends on CFDs.

-An eToro UK review should also always include an overview of the account types, of which eToro offers two main categories.
+An UK review should also always include an overview of the account types, of which broker offers two main categories.